apache/trafficcontrol/docs/source/admin/traffic_router/migrationto2-3.rst

 Restore Property Files
 ------------------------------
-Replace the Traffic Router properties files with the correct ones for the CDN.
-The properties files from the previous install can be found at: /opt/traffic_router/conf/traffic_ops.properties.rpmsaved & traffic_monitor.properties.rpmsaved.
+The install process does not override or replace any of the files in the /opt/traffic_router/conf directory.
+Previous versions of the traffic_ops.properties and traffic_monitor.properties should still be good.
+On a new install replace the Traffic Router properties files with the correct ones for the CDN.

 Development Environment Upgrade
 ===============================